Iolaum/ud370/extras/compileTF/README.md

 ~/Repositories/tensorflow
 Fri 18 Aug 01:01:01 BST 2017 : === Output wheel file is in: /home/$USER/Repositories/tensorflow/
 ```
-- Comprehension Question: Why did we need to do it in two steps?
-What does the first step do if not create the binary of the compiled program?
-(And if so where are the output files placed?)
+- Comprehension Question: Why did we need to do it in two steps? <br> _What does the first step do if not create the binary of the compiled program?
+(And if so where are the output files placed?)_

-Finally let's install our new package!
+Finally let's install our new package! _(Installing it globally as root may not be the best option depending on your use case.)_
 ```{shell}
 $ sudo -H pip3 install tensorflow-1.3.0-cp35-cp35m-linux_x86_64.whl
 Processing ./tensorflow-1.3.0-cp35-cp35m-linux_x86_64.whl